wildcard/events-debugger/README.md

 Please make sure you have docker installed beforehand, because the stream simulator is using docker

+please make sure you have node lts :)

 run the following

 `make install`